 Sam Lilley, Automation and Social Progress, (Lawrence & Wishart, London, 1956), p.
 13.

 Volkov, op cit, p.
 50.

 Ibid, pp. 50–1.

 The peasantry remains in some small vestiges of rural life in what may be called the neo-colonies of ‘developing nations’, particularly on the African continent.
-And a significant branch of artisanal labour has not yet been eliminated; namely, the traditional arts.
+A significant branch of artisanal labour has not yet been eliminated either; namely, the traditional arts.
 The painter, for example, still produces commodities before securing a sale of their labour-power.
 In general, they do not own capital, locating this relationship as an artisanal one.
 While modern branches of the arts (beginning with film) work by the relations of capital and certain traditional artists operate as capitalists, the general organisation of the labour remains in this form.